Background pattern

 Rare (may affect up to 1 in 1,000 patients):

-• Changes in some blood cells or other blood components.
+• Changes in some blood cells or other components of the blood.
 Your doctor may take samples from time to time to check if lisinopril/hydrochlorothiazide is affecting your blood.
 The signs may include fatigue, pale skin, throat irritation, fever, joint and muscle pain, inflammation of the joints or glands, or sensitivity to sunlight.

 • Confusion.